MrBertieG/bar-quiz/README.md

 ### [8.
 Credits](#credits)

 <br><br>

 [Top of the page](#top)

 ## <a name="user-ex">1.
 User Experience</a>

 ### User Expectations
 The main goal of this quiz is to establish if users know what a classick cocktail is made of.
-At the end of each quiz users will be given a score and compare themselvs against other users.<br><br>
+At the end of each quiz users will be given a score and compare themselvs against other users.<br>

 ### A new user:
-A user visiting the page for the first time will be able to understand what to do and be able to navigate the page with ease. <br><br>
+A user visiting the page for the first time will be able to understand what to do and be able to navigate the page with ease. <br>

 ### A returning user:
-A returning user will be able to jump directly to the Leaderboard on the main page and see what the top score is before starting the quiz themselves. <br><br>
+A returning user will be able to jump directly to the Leaderboard on the main page and see what the top score is before starting the quiz themselves. <br>

 ### A frequesnt user:
 A frequesnt user would want to knwo of any n ew questions have been added to the quiz and compare scores(localy).